 A more honest approach to social media

-There has been a backlash against the pursuit of perfection on social media and people are using their platforms to speak more honestly about their struggles.
-I’ve found this immensely helpful on occasions, particularly around parenting and learning to realise most people are winging it on a daily basis too.
+There has been a backlash against the pursuit of perfection on social media and people are using their platforms to speak more honestly.
+I’ve found this immensely helpful on occasions, particularly around parenting.
+I’m learning to realise most people are winging it on a daily basis too.

 We’re all entitled to show our best selves and often the humdrum of daily life is not worth documenting.
 We just need to remember not to compare the whole of our lives with one element someone chooses to share from theirs.